We all have them.

 Lately, my family and I have been in a super busy season.

-Of recent our days have been long and hectic.
+Our days have been long and hectic.
 We have homeschool lessons, co-op classes, private music lessons, Japanese language lessons, and math tutoring.
 These homeschool-related activities have us outside of the house and running around town every day of the week except for Fridays.

 One of my girls even has a part-time job!